cockroachdb/docs/v21.2/cluster-setup-troubleshooting.md

 Causes of disk stalls include:

-- Disk operations have backed up due to underprovisioned IOPS.
+- Disk operations have slowed due to underprovisioned IOPS.
 Make sure you are deploying with our [recommended production settings for storage](recommended-production-settings.html#storage) and [monitoring disk IOPS](common-issues-to-monitor.html#disk-iops).
 - Actual hardware-level storage issues that result in slow `fsync` performance.
 - In rare cases, operating-system-level configuration of subsystems such as SELinux can slow down system calls such as `fsync` enough to affect storage engine performance.